mhenke/cfwheels-training/04-plugins.md

 In the Command Prompt type in the path to your webroot and the Sass folder you created like "C:\\JRun4\\servers\\cfwheels\\cfusion.ear\\cfusion.war\\Sass".

-Type in and run: 'compass install blueprint/basic`
+Type in and run: 'compass install blueprint/basic'

-Drop down one directory in your command prompt, so you are in your webroot and type in and run: 'compass watch Sass`
+Drop down one directory in your command prompt, so you are in your webroot and type in and run: 'compass watch Sass'

 Check your editor, you will need to refresh in Eclipse.
 You should see a '/Sass/src/' folder in your Sass folder.
 This is where you will be creating the Sass for your CSS.
 Also created are some compiled CSS files in your '/stylesheet/' location.
 Lets first check out the 'scss' files used to generate the stylesheets then the actual CSS.